rtatton/thesis/notes/thesis-experiments.md

 - Send coefficients (5): 0.5–1.5 in increments of 0.25
 - Number of nodes: 10K
 - Use synthetic networks only
-- Run risk propagation for 5 iterations for every distribution-network combination.
+- Number of iterations: 5

 ## Experiment 2: Scalability

-- Only use synthetic contact networks.
+- Use synthetic networks only
-- Run risk propagation for 5 iterations for every distribution-network combination.
+- Number of iterations: 5
 - Number of nodes: 100K–1M in increments of 100K (10 steps)

 ## Experiment 3: Exploratory

 - Number of nodes: 10K
 - Use synthetic and real-world networks
-- Run risk propagation for 5 iterations for every distribution-network combination.
+- Number of iterations: 5
 - Metrics to compare:
   - Reachability statistics
   - User statistics